nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 ![](images/syringe_old.png)

 At start, this binary loads the entire curriculum into memory.
-It also maintains an internal map of which lessons are active and what stage they're running, etc. In short, everything is contained within this single program - both from a code perspective, as well as runtime state.
+It also maintains an internal syringemap of which lessons are active and what stage they're running, etc. In short, everything is contained within this single program - both from a code perspective, as well as runtime state.